VegeWaterDynamics/motrainer/README.rst

 .. _README:

-Currently the package is not released.
+Currently the package is not publicly released.
 Plz refer to the source code for documentation.

 Contributing
 ************